jpsm83/health/documentation/n8n/article_translation.md

 - Do NOT create inappropriate cultural references
 - Do NOT output in any format other than the specified JSON
 - **Do NOT exceed character limits for ANY content - if exceeded, rewrite to fit**
+- **Do NOT translate mediaContext, SEO, or socialMedia content - REWRITE instead**
 - Do NOT create translations that are culturally insensitive
 - Do NOT translate video URLs or image URLs
 - Do NOT change the JSON structure or field names